 One Smart Puppy

 Attach this soft pup to your baby's crib and let it works its magic.
-It plays six different soothing noises, including music, heartbeat and white noise, and shuts off after 10 minutes.
-The cool thing is that is automatically starts again when it senses movement or the sound of your baby waking up.
+The Zazu Kids Soft Heartbeat Toy plays six different soothing noises, including music, heartbeat and white noise, and it shuts off after 10 minutes.
+The cool thing is that it automatically starts again when it senses movement or the sound of your baby waking up.

 Available at amazon.com, $34.99.